 - retirement villages and aged care

 - Division 129 adjustments on change in use.

-Gina Lazanas, CTA, is a Partner of the specialist tax law firm, Balazs Lazanas & Welch LLP, with over 25 years’ experience in taxation law, having initially focused on income tax and later in indirect taxes, but always with a keen interest in all kinds of tax and related administrative law disputes.
-She has had carriage of varied and complex tax audits and litigation.
+Gina Lazanas, CTA, is a Partner at the specialist tax law firm, Balazs Lazanas & Welch LLP.
+She has over 25 years’ experience in taxation law, having initially focused on income tax and later on indirect taxes, but always with a keen interest in all kinds of tax and related administrative law disputes.
+Gina has had carriage of varied and complex tax audits and litigation.
 Gina was Chair of The Tax Institute’s Legal & Dispute Resolution Subcommittee from 2011 to 2013 and Chair of The Tax Institute’s GST Subcommittee from 2008 to 2010.
 In April 2012, Gina was appointed a part-time Senior Member of the Administrative Appeals Tribunal.
-Current at 21 October 2016